madhur09/MGNREGA/README.md

 Project documentation link : https://docs.google.com/document/d/13SEqYxdvtYwUFO-XHNDG9_7hXKbOunJDsURZevZUAis/edit?ts=5e2546f9

+### Database File
+Database file is present at location 'MGNREGA/venv/src' with name as 'database.db'

 ### Different Roles(Level) in project

 **BDO(Block Development Officer):** This role is like Admin, where admin can perform CRUD operation for GPM and